emtee40/APDE-wiki/Getting-Started.md

 Updates to the examples repository will be released periodically, at which point in time the update dialog will re-appear.

-### Wallpapers, Watch Faces, and VR
+### Standalone Apps, Wallpapers, Watch Faces, and VR

-In addition to regular apps, you can run sketches as live wallpapers, watch faces, and VR apps.
+While preview mode is great for testing your sketches, you may wish to eventually turn them into standalone apps.
+You can run sketches as apps, live wallpapers, watch faces, and VR apps.
 To change the target, press the button to the right of the run button.

 Watch faces require a Wear OS watch and VR requires a Google VR headset (Cardboard or Daydream).
-Wallpapers, however, should work on any device.
+Apps and wallpapers, however, should work on any device.

 For more information, see [Build Targets](https://github.com/Calsign/APDE/wiki/Build-Targets:-Wallpapers,-Watch-Faces,-and-VR).